ARMmbed/example-deployment-soap-dispenser/README.md

 1. Click *Create new device*.
 1. Fill in the device ID/EUI and an mbed Device Connector certificate.
 1. Navigate to LORIOT.io->Applications/HPE/Devices/ImportOTAA
-1. Copy device ID/EUI and network KEY into DevEUI and APPKEY respectively.
+1. Copy 'device ID/EUI' and 'network KEY' into DevEUI and APPKEY respectively (Must be UPPERCASE).

 Build and flash your application, the device now joins the network.